EthanHu777/PsyAdvisor/Psychological LLMs/README.md

 ## 🔓 Small-scale Open-source LLMs
 **Lightweight & efficient models** 🔍
 These models are often used as backbone models for psychological LLMs, while many psychological LLMs are obtained by fine-tuning based on such open-source models.
-You can also design prompts to make them play the role of a psychological counselor:
+To make them play the role of a psychological counselor, just use the same prompts as before!

+You can deploy them locally or call directly on [SiliconFlow](https://cloud.siliconflow.cn/models) for free:
 - **[GLM4-9B-Chat](https://huggingface.co/THUDM/glm-4-9b-chat)** 🦉 *9B parameter variant of GLM-4 by ZhiPu AI*
 - **[Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)** 🎯 *7B instruction-tuned model by Alibaba*
 - **[Llama3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)** 🦙 *Meta's 8B fine-tuned version*